austinluong/fit-extract/README.md

     $ python fit-extract -f [FOLDERPATH [FOLDERPATH...]]

 Runs the program in the specified folders (multiple can be specified).
 The path must be in quotes.

-###### Lithium Symmetric (--lithiumsymmetric or -ls)

-    $ python fit-extract -ls

-Extracts R2 and R3 and determines which is RInterface and RElectrolyte by setting the one with the higher value to be RInterface (not always correct but can adjusted manually in the .xlsv if needed).

 ###### Additional (--additional or -a)